mgimond/Spatial_pre2021/_book/A06-Spatial-Autocorrelation.md

 S.dist  <-  dnearneigh(coo, 0, 50000)
 ```

 The `dnearneigh` function takes on three parameters: the coordinate values `coo`, the radius for the inner radius of the annulus band, and the radius for the outer  annulus band.
-In our example, the inner annulus radius is `0` which implies that all polygon centers up to  50km are considered neighbors.
+In our example, the inner annulus radius is `0` which implies that **all** polygon centers **up to**  50km are considered neighbors.

-Note that if we chose to restrict the neighbors to all polygon centers between 50 km and 100 km, then we would define a search annulus (instead of a circle) as `dnearneigh(coo, 50000, 100000)`.
+Note that if we chose to restrict the neighbors to all polygon centers between 50 km and 100 km, for example, then we would define a search annulus (instead of a circle) as `dnearneigh(coo, 50000, 100000)`.

 Now that we defined our search circle, we need to identify all neighboring polygons for each polygon in the dataset.